Fritz von Opel: Opel-RAK

-Fritz von Opel was instrumental in popularizing rockets as means of propulsion for vehicles.
-In the 1920s, he initiated together with Max Valier, co-founder of the "Verein für Raumschiffahrt", and Friedrich Wilhelm Sander the world's first rocket program, Opel-RAK, leading to speed records for automobiles, rail vehicles and the first public manned rocket-powered flight in September 1929.
-Months earlier in 1928, one of his rocket-powered prototypes, the Opel RAK2, reached piloted by von Opel himself at the AVUS speedway in Berlin a record speed of 238 km/h, watched by 3000 spectators and world media, among them Fritz Lang, director of Metropolis and Woman in the Moon, world boxing champion Max Schmeling and many more sports and show business celebrities.
+Opel-RAK was a series of rocket powered cars and planes commissioned by Fritz von Opel, in association with Max Valier co-founder of the "Verein für Raumschiffahrt", and Friedrich Wilhelm Sander.
+The publicity stunts were instrumental in initiating Raketenrummel, a “Rocket Rumble” or fad with the public.
+In the 1920s the experiments with rockets lead to speed records for automobiles, rail vehicles and the first crewed rocket-powered flight on the 11 June 1928.
+In 1928, Opel tested his first rocket-powered car, the Opel RAK.1, and achieved a top speed of 75 km/h (47 mph) in it, proving the feasibility of the concept of rocket propulsion.
+Also in 1928, one of his rocket-powered cars, the Opel RAK2, driven by von Opel himself at the AVUS speedway in Berlin, reached a record speed of 238 km/h, watched by 3000 spectators and world media, among them Fritz Lang, director of Metropolis and Woman in the Moon, world boxing champion Max Schmeling and many more sports and show business celebrities.
 A world record for rail vehicles was reached with RAK3 and a top speed of 256 km/h.
-After these successes, von Opel piloted the world's first public rocket-powered flight using Opel RAK.1, a rocket plane designed by Julius Hatry.